jayhickey/Pythonista-Scripts/README.md

      javascript:window.location='pythonista://DraftLink?action=run&argv='+encodeURIComponent(document.location.href)+'&argv='+encodeURIComponent(document.title);

 and can also include a block quote from copied text on the clipboard.
 The file is uploaded to a specified path on Dropbox, and then opened in Nebulous Notes for additional commentary.
 The `dropboxlogin.py` script handles the Dropbox requests.
-This DropBox module was taken from Pythonista creator OMZ's [post on the Pythonista forums].
+This Dropbox module was taken from Pythonista creator OMZ's [post on the Pythonista forums].

 PySky.py
 -----